 Permits & Forms – Includes permit applications and information for Seasonal Fire Works Sales, AED Registration Forms, Fire Review Applications for Multi-Family and Commercial Building Plans, Fire Alarms, Fire Sprinklers, Tent and other Fire Prevention related permits.

 Public Education – The Public Education Team provides fire & life safety educational programs for any and all groups that request information relating to our services.
 Our community-based educational program provides residents with valuable information that could save their lives during a fire incident.
+Prevention Section staff also develop and coordinate the department’s public education activities.
+These include offering programs children in kindergarten through 3rd grade, and a Juvenile Firesetter Program specifically developed for high-risk children who have been identified as having set fires or been involved in playing with fire.

 Investigations – Investigators work with fire rescue units, fire prevention personnel, and other governmental agencies to prevent injuries and property damage as a result of fires as well as reducing the crime of arson in our community.